 Nor does it invalidate William Brandrick's retelling if you have Brandrick arriving as a settler at that time rather than specifically as a teacher.
-Nor was Brandrick new to Grantville, having held, possibly largely in absentia (with extended visit to the area), two speculative mineral leases (No. 181 & 182) on the Hurdy Gurdy cattle run in 1868 [Vic.
-Gov. Gazette No. 105] in addition to other minor coal seeking ventures.
+Nor was Brandrick new to Grantville, having held, probably in absentia (with, perhaps, and extended visit to the area), two speculative mineral leases (No. 181 & 182) on the Hurdy Gurdy cattle run in 1868 [Vic.
+Gov. Gazette No. 105].
 Though they came to nothing, being extinguished the following year, it gives Brandrick an early tie to the area.